MylesThomas/mylescgthomaspy/instructions.md

 While still on the CircleCI project (mylescgthomaspy), cancel the workflow (if needed) and click the 3 dots (...) -> Project Settings in the top right part of the page.
 - Environment Variables -> Add Environment Variable
-    - 1: Name: TWINE_USERNAME; Value: mylesthomas
+    - 1: Name: TWINE_USERNAME; Value: __token__
-    - 2: Name: TWINE_PASSWORD; Value: ...
+    - 2: Name: TWINE_PASSWORD; Value: api key starting with `pypi-` (look in .pypirc)
-    - 3: Name: PYPI_USERNAME; Value: mylesthomas
-    - 4: Name: PYPI_PASSWORD; Value: ...
-        - Note: Idk why we need both 1/2 and 3/4, but

-Note: These credentials are the username + password for your account at PyPI.org.
-(Remember, although we have not pushed to PyPI.org yet, we should have already set up an identical account to the TestPyPI.org, which we have already pushed to once)
+Note: These credentials are NOT the username + password for your account at PyPI.org, but they are the API Token that you setup.

 Next, we will create a change log to track the changes in our package.